abelson-lab/smMIP-tools/README.md

 ___
 **gene** : Gene ID
 ___
 **protein** :  Amino acid change.
-Ensembl transcript are indicated if the change is different for different transcripts
+Ensembl transcripts are indicated if the change is different for different transcripts
 ___
 **cosmic** : Catalogue of Somatic Mutations in Cancer (COSMIC) ID
 ___